ahmet-ceng/Digit_Recognition/README.md

 # Team & Roles:
   Team Members: Ahmet Oral - Ceyda Nur Kandemir - Onur Yiğit

   Each member have contributed to every task, we didn't divided the project between each other because without the subject integritiy it is not possible to complete a task.
 Also we all live in same place (kötekli) and we didn't have to use any program to communicate from long distances.
+We meet up and did the assignment togetger.

 # Structure:
   -evaluateModel.py  -To evaluate our model.h5.